canonical/operator-workflows/docs/explanation/integration.md

 ### Rock

-The rocks are pushed to the local MicroK8s image registry (localhost:32000) using `rockcraft.skopeo copy --insecure-policy --dest-tls-verify=false ...` command if the rock is downloaded as a tarball artifact.
+Artifact-mode rocks downloaded as tarballs are loaded into the test provider.
+On MicroK8s, the workflow pushes them to `localhost:32000` with `rockcraft.skopeo copy --insecure-policy --dest-tls-verify=false ...`.
+On Canonical Kubernetes (`provider: k8s`), it imports them directly into containerd's `k8s.io` namespace using the configured containerd socket (default: `/opt/containerd/run/containerd/containerd.sock`); no local registry is assumed.
+Configure `containerd-socket` when Canonical Kubernetes uses a different base directory.
 Artifact mode is used by default for fork pull requests regardless of provider, and for pull-request test runs with the default MicroK8s provider.
 All other event/provider combinations use registry mode unless `upload-image: artifact` is explicitly selected.
 Artifact archives are retained for 30 days by default; override this with `artifact-retention-days`.

 Tox argument: `--<rock-name>-image=<local-registry-image-name>`